 Applicants cannot appeal against the policy itself, but if they feel that their application has not been dealt with in accordance with this policy, or that any representative of Home Group has treated them unfairly or unreasonably they may appeal.
-All appeals will be dealt with by a manager.
+All appeals against allocations decisions will be dealt with through our complaints processes.